Japan and its standardized test-based education system Part 5

 No, another big factor is hierarchy.
 People HAVE opinions, people ARE able to work out solutions on their own, but they are extremely reluctant to make themselves heard.
 Not stepping on the toes of a superior, and not standing out / drawing attention to yourself in general, are of such overwhelming importance that frankly business efficiency becomes secondary.
 "Conformity" is Prime Directive A1 in Japan.

 I have had many discussions with Japanese businessmen in their 30s and 40s who know that the Japanese must become more assertive, outgoing, independent-minded, creative etc to compete successfully on the global stage, particularly when it comes to China and North Korea.
-But the powers that be—ie the older generation—cannot adapt to this reality and demand, and get, conformity simply because
+But the powers that be—ie the older generation—cannot adapt to this reality and demand, and get, conformity simply because of seniority.

 Another problem is the obsession with details, the idea that "perfection" (whatever that is) lies in making every single detail of something, no matter how trifle, perfect.
 In my field, publishing, that means focusing obsessively on making sure terminology is absolutely consistent, not a single comma is missing anywhere—while at the same time completely losing sight of the overall message of a publication, how it reads, if it is interesting/inviting/engaging and whether it is actually communicative or not.
 This approach, while admirable up to a certain extent, wastes huge amounts of time and resources."